arkovia/acts/constitution-act.md

 - Remove thick bureaucracy by applying use of digital governance

 ### Section 3: Interpretations

+- **STV** - Single transferable vote

-All questions regarding the interpretation of this Constitution shall be decided by the Genesis Council or the Supreme Court of Arkovia.
+All further questions regarding the interpretation of this Constitution shall be decided by the Genesis Council or the Supreme Court of Arkovia.
 If in conflict, the Supreme Court holds supremacy.

 ### Section 4: Constitutional Amendments
 #### Segment 1: Parts Subject to Amendments